 Duties of the Chapter 12 Debtor

-At least seven (7) days before the first meeting of creditors, the debtor must provide the Chapter 12 Trustee with the Summary of Operations for Chapter 12 Case, form available at www.flnb.uscourts.gov.
+At least seven (7) days before the first meeting of creditors, the debtor must provide the Chapter 12 Trustee with a summary of operations form, applicable form available online.

-At least seven (7) days before the first meeting of creditors, the debtor must provide Income Tax Returns for the two (2) years immediately preceding the filing of the bankruptcy petition.
+At least seven (7) days before the first meeting of creditors, the debtor must provide income tax returns for the two (2) years immediately preceding the filing of the bankruptcy petition.

 At least seven (7) days before the confirmation hearing, the debtor must file and provide a copy to the Chapter 12 Trustee of the Chapter 12 Plan for a three (3) year period indicating projected disposable income, and a liquidation analysis reflecting the distributions to unsecured creditors if the case proceeds as a Chapter 7.

-The debtor shall file and provide a copy to the Chapter 12 Trustee the Monthly Cash Receipts and Disbursements Statement, form available at www.flnb.uscourts.gov, beginning with the filing of the bankruptcy petition and ending when the payments under the plan are complete.
-The Statements shall be filed by the debtor no later than the twenty-first (21st) day following the end of the month and shall include all of the debtor's receipts and/or income, in cash or by check, received during the month.
+The debtor shall file and provide a copy to the Chapter 12 Trustee the monthly cash receipts and disbursements form, available online, beginning with the filing of the bankruptcy petition and ending when the payments under the plan are complete.
+The debtor shall file this form no later than the twenty-first (21st) day following the end of the month and shall include all of the debtor's receipts and/or income, in cash or by check, received during the month.
 The receipts should be itemized by kind, quantity, and dollar amount.
 All expenses paid in cash or by check should be itemized.

 Within sixty (60) days after the end of a calendar year (or fiscal year), the debtor must provide to the Chapter 12 Trustee Internal Revenue Service Form Schedule 1040 F together with all supporting schedules of Schedule F, and Form 4835, for any part of the calendar or taxable period ending after the date on which the Chapter 12 petition was filed.
 The Schedule F and Form 4835 must report all income and all expenses to the end of the calendar (or fiscal) year.